lykos98/dadaC/README.md

 MUCH MORE

-- Complete porting of all density estimation methods in `dadaPy`
+- Complete porting of all density estimation methods in `dadaPy` (i.e. pAK)
+- Integration of C compiled code into `dadaPy` library
+- Improvement of memory imprinting for big datasets
+- Adaptive strategies on k-NN search and density estimation